zpgallegos/zavant/docs/architecture/decisions/0016-reconcile-current-revisions-into-iceberg.md

 The job creates format-version-2 Iceberg tables in an explicit Glue Data Catalog database and S3 warehouse.
 It merges `games` after every other analytical table, so its one-row-per-revision grain is the completion marker.
-A separate `current_game_revisions` table records the current raw revision for each game, giving Athena and dbt a queryable current-state join.
+A separate `current_game_revisions` table records the current raw revision for each game.
+ADR 0021 subsequently assigns that join to Glue-owned Athena views rather than to dbt.

 Iceberg does not provide one transaction across all 25 tables.
 If a run fails before the terminal `games` merge, the revision remains incomplete.
 A retry